Martin Horsell: Career

 He made his full debut in the next game, a 1–0 defeat at home to fellow strugglers Macclesfield Town in which he was given the Man of the Match Award.
 However, after the signing of Kevin Miller on loan from Southampton, Horsell returned to being second choice goalkeeper.
 With Torquay relegated to the Conference National at the end of the season, Horsell was offered a new contract.
 However, with the signing of both Simon Rayner and Martin Rice, Horsell chose to seek a move back to league football.

 He began the 2007–08 season with Yate Town, signing an initial one-month contract with Conference National side Salisbury City in late September 2007 after an injury to regular Salisbury keeper Jamie Bittner.
 On 29 January 2008 he signed for Conference South side Dorchester Town.

 He was unattached when he joined Tiverton Town in March 2008.
 He then joined Belgian side R.R.F.C.
 Montegnée.

 At the start of the 2010–11 season he was playing for Weymouth.

 Horsell joined Hereford midway through the 2015–16 season, helping them to promotion.
 After three years with the club, Horsell left Hereford by mutual consent on 11 January 2019.
 He then joined Swindon Supermarine.
 He was sent off on his debut, against Frome Town, for handling the ball outside of his area.

 In June 2022, Horsell returned to Yate Town.

+Horsell signed for Bath City in January 2025, on a deal that saw him hired as the club's goalkeeping coach as well as providing playing cover.
+He made his debut off the bench in a 2-0 National League South victory against Tonbridge Angels at Twerton Park on 15 March 2025, playing outfield after City had used all of their outfield substitutes.